 The completion time for this intermediate contract work shall be the time the Contractor is required to complete the removal of all traffic control devices for lane closures according to the time restrictions stated above and place traffic in the existing traffic pattern.

-The liquidated damages are Two Hundred Fifty Dollars (\$ 250.00) per 15 minutes or portion thereof.
+The liquidated damages are Two Hundred and Fifty Dollars (\$ 250.00) per hour.